By Kelly Patricia O’Meara

 Prior to World War I virtually all American psychiatrists worked in mental asylums where there were no specific treatment methods for any given mental illness.
 In fact, some methods were so torturous the word “treatment” can’t be used to describe them.

-For example: ice baths, where mental patients were submerged in freezing water until they lost consciousness; and bleedings, where massive amounts of blood was drained from the patient, often causing death.
+For example: ice baths, where mental patients were submerged in freezing water until they lost consciousness; and bleedings, where a massive amount of blood was drained from the patient, often causing death.

 However horrific psychiatry’s early treatment methods were, with war looming, for psychiatrists it was out of America’s asylums and into the Army where hospital white was replaced by officer rank Army green.